AviSharma5016-1/Linked-List/README.md

 **Description:** Demonstrates the fundamental concept of creating a single node in a linked list, showing how to access node data and pointer values.

 **Algorithm:**
-1. Define a Node class with integer data and next pointer
+1. Define a Node class with integer data and a next pointer
-2. Create constructor to initialize node with given data value
+2. Create a constructor to initialise the node with the given data value
-3. Set next pointer to NULL by default
+3. Set the next pointer to NULL by default
 4. Create a single node object with value 1
 5. Display the node's data value
 6. Display the next pointer value (should be NULL/0)